HeringtonPress/OLC/20ClassesofUud.md

 ### A: Grit

-You can have as many Scars as your WIL without them taking inventory slots.
+You can have as many Scars as you have Fighter templates without them taking inventory slots.

 ### A: Parry